vonMeyennLab/nf_cutntag/README.md

     `--picard_markduplicates_remove_duplicates` _Default: false_

 - Option to remove 'optical' duplicates and other duplicates that appear to have arisen from the sequencing process instead of the library preparation process, even if REMOVE_DUPLICATES is false.
-If REMOVE_DUPLICATES is true, all duplicates are removed and this option is ignored..
+If REMOVE_DUPLICATES is true, all duplicates are removed and this option is ignored.

     `--picard_markduplicates_remove_sequencing_duplicates` _Default: false_

 ## bedtools genomecov optional parameters

 - Option to report depth in BedGraph format, as above (-bg).
 However with this option, regions with zero coverage are also reported.
-This allows one to quickly extract all regions of a genome with 0 coverage by applying: 'grep -w 0$' to the output..
+This allows one to quickly extract all regions of a genome with 0 coverage by applying: 'grep -w 0$' to the output.

     `--bedtools_genomecov_bga` _Default: true_